Category:

 Personal Life

-Duvall has tied the knot four times, but does not have any children.
+Duvall was married four times, but did not have any children.
 Duvall was married to his first wife, Barbara Benjamin, a former dancer on "The Jackie Gleason Show," from 1964 to 1975.
 His second marriage to actress and producer Gail Youngs lasted four years, from 1982 to 1986.
 His third wife was dancer Sharon Brophy, to whom he was married from 1991 to 1995.

 In 2001, Pedraza and Duvall created the Robert Duvall Children's Fund, a charity dedicated to helping distressed or underprivileged children and their families in Northern Argentina through education, medical services, and more.
 Duvall and Pedraza are also active supporters of Pro Mujer, a nonprofit charity organization that assists Latin America's poorest women.